vult-dsp/vult/README.md

 ### Compiling the web interpreter

+First you need to install all the node.js dependencies:

+- cd node
+- npm install
+- cd ..

+Then you can compile the Vult we interpreter:

 - ocamlbuild -use-ocamlfind -pkg containers vult_node.byte -syntax camlp4o -pkg js_of_ocaml -pkg js_of_ocaml.syntax
 - js_of_ocaml vult_node.byte
 - cp vult_node.js ./node/public/javascripts/
-- cd node
-- npm install

 ### Running the web interpreter